Systems Architect · Organizational Builder · Associate Director

 About Mariame

-I learned to read rooms before I learned to build them.
+I learned to read rooms before I learned to build the systems that hold them together.

 I didn’t start at the top.
-I started as a temp — twice, in two different countries, both times right at the door.
-And from that door, I worked my way in every time.
+I started as a temp.
+Twice, in two different countries, each time at the door.
+And from that door, I worked my way to the decision table.
+Every time.

 Those early years gave me something no senior title could have.
-Before I ever designed a system, I had to learn to observe, to figure out what was missing in a room, and to find the places where I could add something real.
-I also learned to fill the gap when I could see it needed filling — not because someone asked me to, but because it was needed and I could do it well.
+Before I ever designed a system, I learned to observe.
+To spot what was missing in a room.
+To find the places where I could add something that mattered.
+I learned to listen before deciding.
+To try before declaring.
+To test before committing.
+And to dare, when it mattered.

 — Mariame

-Alongside my day work, I’m building Bold Effcy Solutions by MT — a small independent practice where I do the work I love and do well, on my own terms.
+I’m also building Bold Effcy Solutions by MT — an independent practice where I get to apply my passion entirely and on my own terms

 I’m proud of the work I’ve done at every level I’ve held, including the roles that didn’t come with senior titles.
-That’s the foundation everything since has rested on.
+That’s the foundation everything since has stood on.

 Credentials